CKalitin/ckalitin.github.io/_posts/2024-01-04-transition-to-robotaxis.md

-The automotive market is currenting undergoing a transition from privately owned internal combustion engine (ICE) vehicles to autonomous EV robotaxis.
+The automotive market is currenting undergoing a transition from privately-owned internal combustion engine (ICE) vehicles to autonomous EV robotaxis.

-There are three components to this transition: ICE to EV, Manual to Autonomous, and Privately owned vehicles to Robotaxis.
+There are three components to this transition: ICE to EV, Manual to Autonomous, and Privately-owned vehicles to Robotaxis.

+ - - - EDIT? - - -
-The transition to EVs is occuring due to simply explained economic reasons.
-The transition to autonomy will occur maining due to leasure and safety reasons from the consumer's perspective.
-The final transition from privately owned vehicles to robotaxis will occur due to the improved ease of use of Robotaxis.
+The transition to EVs is easily explained from an economic perspective.
+The transition to autonomy will occur mainly due to leasure and safety reasons from the consumer's perspective.
+The final transition from privately-owned vehicles to robotaxis will occur due to the improved ease of use of Robotaxis.

 "S-curves are like gravity" - Tony Seba.
 These transitions can be seen to be as likely as the sun rising tomorrow.
-Many society-level problem is an economics problem, and economic predictions can be immensely accurate.
+Many society-level problems are an economics problem, and economic predictions can be immensely accurate.

 ### EV Revolution